Masstrophysicists/graceshopper-project/TEAMCONTRACT.md

-# Project: Lunchcapades
+# Project: GraceShopper

-_A lunch-trading app for adults_
+_An e-commerce app for adults_

 This document describes our team social contract for this project